Suspicious Activity Reports: It’s Why We Do What We Do

 Becoming much stricter after The Patriot Act in 2001, SAR requirements were significantly expanded as part of the effort to fight global and domestic terrorism, and most recently with the Anti-Money Laundering Act of 2020.

-The Typical SAR Filing Process for AML
+Suspicious Activity Report Filing Process for AML

 Whenever any sort of suspicious activity is recorded with a US nexus, it’s filed with the Financial Crimes Enforcement Network (FinCEN), a division of the U.S. Treasury.
-FinCEN will then review the suspicious activity report and determine whether or not there are clearly identified offences or whether there is sufficient intelligence to pursue an investigation.
+FinCEN will then review the suspicious activity report and determine whether or not there are clearly identified offenses or whether there is sufficient intelligence to pursue an investigation.

 • Banks and credit unions